 1. When referring to a file or file extension, .WPS is a file extension used with Microsoft Works versions 6 to Microsoft Works version 9.
 For users who need to open a Microsoft Works files, you can still use Microsoft Word to open these files.

-2. When referring to a network, WPS is short for Wi-Fi Protected Setup and is a method of establishing a connection between a wireless device and a wireless router that was released in 2007.
-Typically to connect a wireless device to a router you need to know the router name (SSID) and its password.
+2. When referring to a network, WPS is short for Wi-Fi Protected Setup.
+It is a method of establishing a connection between a wireless device and a wireless router that was released in 2007.
+To connect a wireless device to a router, you need to know the router name (SSID) and its password.
 However, with WPS you could connect to the network using any of the methods below.

 - For devices that support WPS, you can enter the eight-digit WPS PIN on your wireless router to connect to the router.

 - If your wireless device has a WPS button of its own, you can press the WPS button on the router and then press the WPS button on your device to connect it to the network.

 - Press the WPS button on the router and then using a wireless device find and select the router to connect without having to enter a password.

 - For wireless devices that have WPS, you can enter the eight-digit generated PIN in your wireless router's setup to connect the device.